-This course is designed to prepare you for further university calculus courses.
+This course is designed to prepare students for undergraduate calculus courses.
 As a Math 31 equivalency, this course covers topics of calculus as well as essential precalculus topics, including: review of functions, review of algebra, limits and continuity, differentiation, applications of differentiation, integration, and applications of integration.

 Course Learning Outcomes